 “Is Welsh hard to learn?”
 If you’re about to start learning Welsh it pays to know what you’re taking on!
-You’re in the right place, so read on.
-Read on, too, if you’re some way in to your Welsh journey and feeling frustrated, you’re also in luck.
+For that, you’re in the right place.
+If you’re some way in to your Welsh journey and feeling frustrated, you’re also in luck.
 In this post, I’ll give you the full, no-messing low-down on what’s easy and what’s not so easy about this wonderful language.
 (Spoiler: Welsh put up a bit of a fight, but I got fluent.
 That, believe me, means YOU CAN TOO! 🙂 )

 First, let’s get some perspective.